BBVA/qed/rtd_docs/source/use_cases/documentation.rst

     }
     EOF

-Push the document event to QED.
+Alongside inserting the document into the storage, we add the event to the QED Log.

 .. code:: shell